dianping/cat/lib/c/README.md

 Some [preparations](../_/preparations.md) needs to be done before initializing `ccat`.

-With all the preparations have been done, it's easy to initialize `ccat` in your c codes.
+With all the preparations done, it's easy to initialize `ccat` in your c codes.

 ```c
 #include <client.h>